 This telescope represents the best of both worlds.
 This ideal scope is useable for observing the planets and Deep Sky Objects with equal ability and quality.

-The ST70 or ST80 telescope on a mounting with slow motions represents the ideal sharing telescope for children.
+The ST70 to ST102 telescope on an AZ3 mounting with slow motions represents the ideal sharing telescope for children.

 Don't miss the opportunity to get a fantastic scope for the price of rubbish!
 You should consider second-hand telescopes: